PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

 :meth:`Query.listfields`, :meth:`Query.fieldname`
 and :meth:`Query.fieldnum` methods.

-Note that since PyGreSQL 5.0 this will return the values of array type columns as Python lists.
+Note that since PyGreSQL 5.0 this method will return the values of array type columns as Python lists.

 dictresult -- get query values as list of dictionaries
 ------------------------------------------------------